Skip to Content

 Title VII of the Civil Rights Act of 1964, §1981, and the Florida Civil Rights Act prohibit race discrimination in the workplace.
 It is illegal for you to be subjected to discrimination regarding hiring, compensation, terms and conditions of employment, benefits, promotions, leave, discipline, termination, or any privilege of employment because of your race.
 In fact, it is illegal for discrimination to occur on the basis of your actual or perceived race.
 For example, if you are not hired because a prospective employer thinks that you are African-American, even though you are not, you may have a claim of race discrimination.

-In most cases, a lawsuit involves allegations of disparate treatment.
-When race discrimination involves disparate treatment, a race discrimination attorney in Miami will argue that a job applicant or employee was treated differently due to their race.
+In most cases, a legal action involves allegations of disparate treatment.
+When race discrimination involves disparate treatment, a racial discrimination attorney in Miami will argue that a job applicant or employee was treated differently due to their race.
 However, there are also situations in which an employment practice or policy has a disparate impact on workers of a certain race.
 We can help employees bring disparate impact claims as well.
+If you have been treated unfairly in the workplace due to your race, do not hesitate to speak with a skilled racial discrimination attorney in Miami at Phillips & Associates, PLLC

 Racial harassment is a form of race discrimination.
 Racial harassment may consist of unwelcome memes, slurs, jokes, remarks, verbal abuse, artifacts (a noose or swastika), or physical misconduct.
 When harassment creates a hostile work environment due to being pervasive or severe, you may be able to recover damages in a racial harassment lawsuit.